ZJAllen/ShushEngine/README.md

 Save this anywhere you’d like, on your Desktop for example.
 We’ll call it ShushExample.py.
 Change directory into that folder by `cd Desktop`.

-Now, you can call the script my typing `python3 ShushExample.py` and the motor should start spinning.
+Now, you can call the script by typing `python3 ShushExample.py` and the motor should start spinning.